 The region has the second greatest concentration of engineering talent in the United States–with more than 80,000 engineers.

 The Detroit Region is the densest automotive cluster on the planet with 26 OEM headquarters and tech centers, 96 of the Top 100 suppliers to North America, $14 billion in annual auto R&D spending, and 1,700+ automotive suppliers.

 Why Choose the Detroit Region?

 Learn why so many companies choose to invest and expand in the Detroit Region.

-Whether they’re relocating or expanding their operations, companies move to the Detroit Region because it gives them a strategic advantage in the global market.
-The Detroit Region combines all the amenities of a large urban center with an affordable cost of living and unparalleled market access—making the region a prime location unlike any other major U.S. metro.
+Whether they’re relocating or expanding, companies move to the Detroit Region because our community gives them a strategic advantage in the global market.
+The Detroit Region combines all the benefits of a stable business environment with an affordable cost of living and unparalleled market access–making the region a prime location unlike any other major U.S. metro.
 With readily available skilled talent and an exceptional quality of life, the Detroit Region is a place where businesses grow and employees feel right at home.

 Thousands of companies have already discovered what the Detroit Region has to offer.
 From automotive manufacturing to corporate and professional services, our industries enjoy a vibrant local community where innovation and diversity go hand-in-hand.
 Learn more about the Detroit Region and how we help companies grow across the globe.

 Talent That Engineers & Builds

 For decades, our talent has designed, engineered, and revolutionized new solutions for businesses around the world.
 Today, that legacy of innovation is still going strong.
 From mobility technology to smart manufacturing, the Detroit Region is a global hub for research and development with the fifth largest talent pool working in research in the U.S.

 The Detroit Region also boasts the second largest concentration of engineering talent in the U.S. and the most commercial and industrial designers in the country.
 With a skilled workforce of 2.6 million people, the Detroit Region has the high-quality talent you need at remarkably affordable rates, costing 30% less than talent in San Francisco and New York City.